 - For this buddha bowl recipe, use firm tofu.
 1 hour (or a day) before you plan to use it, remove it from the packaging and place it on a large plate with a lip on it.
-Put a small cutting board with a heavy bowl on top of the cutting board or a heavy plate on top of it.
-Gravity will do it's magic and the excess water in the tofu will be pushed out from the weight on top.
+Put a small cutting board with a heavy bowl on top of the cutting board or a heavy plate on top of it and put it back in the fridge.
+This will press out excess water in the tofu.
 Drain the water from the plate a few times.

 - Use fresh lemongrass for this if possible.
 You can also use the frozen pre-ground lemongrass for this as well.
-Make sure you chop this really finely since lemongrass is very woody and can get stuck between your teeth if they are large and chunky.
+Make sure you chop this really finely since lemongrass is very woody and is not pleasant to eat in large pieces.

 - 1 ½ cup of cooked rice per bowl (or quinoa, brown rice)